Mid-Eastern Athletic Conference Men's Basketball Player of the Year

 The Mid-Eastern Athletic Conference Men's Basketball Player of the Year is an annual award given to the Mid-Eastern Athletic Conference's (MEAC) most outstanding player.
 The award was first given following the 1971–72 season.
 There has never been a tie for co-player of the year in the award's history, nor has there been a national player of the year.
 Two players have been named the MEAC Player of the Year three times: Marvin Webster of Morgan State (1973–75) and Joe Binion of North Carolina A&T (1982–84).
 The school with the most all-time honorees is North Carolina A&T, now a member of the Big South Conference, which has had nine winners, but its last award before its 2021 departure was in 1988.
-Among current members, Coppin State and Norfolk State have the most recipients with eight each.
+Among current members, Coppin State, Norfolk State and Howard have the most recipients with eight each.
 The only current member of the MEAC without a winner is Maryland Eastern Shore.